 Other types of knee surgery:

-Kneecap replacement (patellofemoral arthroplasty or replacement), where the underneath of the kneecap and the trochlea (the groove that runs through it) are replaced.
+Kneecap replacement (patellofemoral arthroplasty or replacement) is where the underneath of the kneecap and the trochlea (the groove that runs through it) are replaced.

 In some cases, people may need to have a complex or revision knee replacement.
 This is usually when they have suffered major bone loss because of arthritis or fracture, a serious deformity of the knee, or weakness in the main ligaments.